Monotone stability of quadratic semimartingales with applications to unbounded general quadratic BSDEs

 \subsection{Definition of quadratic BSDEs and quadratic semimartingales}

 Let us briefly recall the definition of a quadratic BSDE.
-Let $(\Omega , \mathcal{F},\mathbb{ P},(\mathcal{F}_{t}))$ be a filtered probability space, where the filtration $(\mathcal{F}_{t})$ satisfies the usual conditions of completeness and right-continuity.
-The $\sigma$-field on $\Omega\times \mathbb R^+$ generated by the adapted and left continuous processes is called the predictable $\sigma$-field and denoted by $\mathcal{P}$.
-In all the paper, we only consider {\em continuous} filtered probability space i.e. a filtered probability space such that any locally bounded martingale is a continuous martingale.
-A classical example is the probability space generated by a Brownian motion, and satisfying the usual conditions. \paragraph{Definition of quadratic BSDEs} A quadratic BSDE is an equation of the following type:
+Let $(\Omega, \mathcal{F},\mathbb{ P},(\mathcal{F}_{t}))$ be a filtered probability space, where the filtration $(\mathcal{F}_{t})$ satisfies the usual conditions of completeness and right-continuity.
+The $\sigma$-field on $\Omega\times\mathbb R^+$ generated by the adapted and left continuous processes is called the predictable $\sigma $-field and denoted by $\mathcal{P}$.
+In this paper, we only consider \textit{continuous} filtered probability space, that is, a filtered probability space such that any locally bounded martingale is a continuous martingale.
+A classical example is the probability space generated by a Brownian motion, and satisfying the usual conditions.